nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-PB detects that there are no appointments added
+PB detects that there are no appointments added.
     * 1a1.
 PB informs the user that there are no appointments added yet.

       Use case ends.